silverstripe/cwp/docs/en/releases/cwp-recipe-basic-1.0.5.md

 * Improvements to performance of large updates in the [fulltext search module](https://github.com/silverstripe-labs/silverstripe-fulltextsearch), as well as improvements in compatibility for Solr 4.0.
-* Improved user interface for the [registry module](https://github.com/silverstripe-labs/silverstripe-registry/).
+* Improved user interface for the [taxonomy module](https://github.com/silverstripe-labs/silverstripe-taxonomy).
+  Now rather than managing taxonomy terms via a flat table, an expandable hierarchical tool will enable multi-selection of nested taxonomy terms.

 Please see the changelogs for these following releases for the list of core changes since recipe 1.0.4